Ginseng supplement by Ray Sahelian, M.D. benefit of Ginseng and Ginseng side effects

 says, "I took ginseng that was recommended

 by a Chinese physician for fatigue.
-I took the ginseng for two weeks.
+I took it for two weeks.
 I felt really better

 emotionally, mellow, and with increased energy.
 Then I started to have increased sleep